 Every so often the North Meols Civic Society organises a ‘Secret Churchtown’ village walk.
 It’s free and lasts about two hours.
 It not only covers those items immediately above but much more, as briefly shown here….

-There are many that come to Southport who are interested in the 300 shipwrecks dotted along the shore.
+There are many who come to Southport that are interested in the 300 shipwrecks dotted along the shore.
 Martyn Griffiths, a local radio amateur, gives guided tours at low tide of several of the wrecks.
 He also gives talks on them.
 He can be contacted at email@example.com

 And of course Southport hosts a wide choice of bars and pubs – The Guest House Public House PR9 0QE on Union Street having won numerous CAMRA awards for its real ales and traditional interior.
-And just doors away is the best Chinese in town, The Jasmin Tree, awarded Certificate of Excellence 2013 and 2014.
+And just doors away is the best Chinese in town, The Jasmin Tree, awarded Certificate of Excellence over a number of years.